Module and Function reference

 Parameters:

-• data (np.array, giftiImage, or name of gifti file) – Data to be plotted, should be a 28935x1 vector
+• data (np.array, giftiImage, or name of gifti file) – Data to be plotted, should be a 28935-long vector

 • surf (str or giftiImage) – surface file for flatmap (default: FLAT.surf.gii in SUIT pkg)